jpgmv1998/reproducible_paper_template/README.md

 * R Project (with git - optional) - Allows better use of relative paths, helps with version control connecting RStudio directly to a GitHub project (requires previous setup - see more about [here](https://happygitwithr.com/)).

-* R packages management - Use of `renv` package to help with package version management and reproducibility (see more about [here](https://rstudio.github.io/renv/articles/renv.html)).
+* R packages management - Use of `groundhog` package to help with package version management and reproducibility (see more about [here](https://groundhogr.com/)).

 * [Code and data folders structure](#folders-structure) - suggestion of folder structure to organize all code and data files.